Maize for Silage

 Build your bunker or stack on a firm base away from hedges, trees and major drains.
-Choose a site that you will have access to all year round.
-Where possible, stacks should be built away from areas where rats, opossums, wild cats, ducks, pukekos, or any other wildlife that could make holes in the cover congregate.
+Choose a site that you will have access to all year round..
 Feed-out costs will be reduced if the bunker or stack is built close to where the maize silage will be fed.
 The size of the face of the stack or bunker should match the rate of feed-out.
-Ensure the stack is built so that you can feed across the face of the stack every three days taking at least half metre from the face.
-A long and narrow stack or bunker is the most desirable.
+Ensure the stack is built so that you can feed across the face of the stack every two to three days taking at least half metre each time from the face.

-Ensure that there is a drain around the top side so that surface water cannot run in from surrounding land.
-If you are planning to concrete the walls of your bunker it is a good idea to make the top slightly wider than the base.
+Ensure that there is a drain around any high ground above the bunker intercepting any surface water entering the stack site.
+Slope the walls outward by making the top slightly wider than the base.
 This allows easier compaction right up to the walls.
 Maize silage can be stored in bunkers that have dirt walls.
 However, in some soil types when the water table rises, a large amount of water can enter the bunker through the walls.
 Water then accumulates at the bottom of the bunker wetting the silage and destroying its quality.
 To avoid this happening, it is a good idea to dig a ditch around the base of the wall and put in some form of drainage (clay tiles or plastic pipe).
-Backfill the ditch with gravel and direct drainage away from site.
+Backfill the ditch with gravel and direct drainage away from the site.
 For more information on bunkers or stacks refer to Pioneer Technical Insight No. 320: Designing a maize silage bunker or stack.

 Permanent bunker or stack sites

 Plan to carry out any maintenance of permanent bunker or stack sites well before harvest.
 Crumbling dirt walls should be re-cut to give a straight, clean edge.
 If you have a permanent bunker or stack site that you use each year, clean out residues of last year's silage.
-This should be done at least a week before the new silage is put into the stack.
+Repair any damage to the floor of the stack that may have occurred during feeding out the previous season.

 PRIOR TO HARVEST